NP2241/TikTokAPI_Application/README.md

 ## 1. Description of Service

 autoPosting provides developers with a testing interface for posting content to TikTok via the official TikTok Content Posting API.
-It is intended solely for **development and testing purposes**, and is not meant for public or commercial use.
+It is intended solely for **development and testing purposes**

 ## 2. Developer Use Only